 Bidder qualifications and capabilities,

-State contract management requirements and/or costs; and,
+State contract management requirements and/or costs.

-[Additional criteria may be added] XX.

 The solicitation does not commit the State to award a contract.
 Once intent to award decision has been determined, it will be posted to the Internet at: https://das.nebraska.gov/materiel/bidopps.html